JordanMartinez/purescript-jordans-reference/01-Getting-Started/01-Why-Learn-PureScript.md

 - [Various examples comparing PureScript and TypeScript](https://discourse.purescript.org/t/type-system-showdown-purescript-and-typescript/2084)
 - [Experience Report: PureScript+Halogen > TypeScript+React](https://web.archive.org/web/20221026181022/https://twitter.com/christopherdone/status/1572329195858018307)

-#### PureScript vs Elm
+#### PureScript vs Elm / Gren

-Since Elm is founded on the similar philosophical foundations as PureScript, one can use Elm and gain many of the same benefits as PureScript due to its type safety.
-However, there is a ceiling on the abstractions one can express in Elm.
+[Elm](https://elm-lang.org/) is a language founded on the similar philosophical foundations as PureScript.
+[Gren](https://gren-lang.org/) is a fork of Elm by the community.
+Whichever one is used, one can gain many of the same benefits as PureScript due to its type safety.
+However, there is a ceiling on the abstractions one can express.
 PureScript's ceiling is much higher than Elm's because it has type classes.

-Elm
+Elm/Gren
 - ... sacrifices the following features ...
     - type classes, which
         - reduce boilerplate code since the compiler can write code for you